 Water damage is a common problem for many homeowners.
 Water can seep through your ceiling, walls, or floors and cause significant structural damage to the home.
 Water damage often leads to mold growth which creates an unhealthy living environment.
-It’s important that water damaged wood flooring be dried out as quickly as possible in order to prevent permanent structural damage and ensure mold doesn’t grow inside the building envelope.
+It’s important that water-damaged wood flooring be dried out as quickly as possible in order to prevent permanent structural damage and ensure mold doesn’t grow inside the building envelope.
 Water damage can also cause unsightly buckling and curling of floors, especially if the flooring is made from certain types of wood.
-Water damaged floorboards don’t necessarily need to be replaced as long as they are dried out properly.
-Here’s a guide on how to restore water damaged wood floor.
+Water-damaged floorboards don’t necessarily need to be replaced as long as they are dried out properly.
+Here’s a guide on how to restore water-damaged wood floors.

 Remove all furniture from the room.